 Set in 7,000 acres on Scotland’s dramatic Morvern coast....

-Drimnin Estate lies at the end of the public road, jutting into the Atlantic but sheltered between Ardnamurchan to the north and the Isle of Mull to the south, The Estate occupies 7,000 acres of the western tip of the little-known Morvern peninsula – one of Scotland’s best kept secrets.
-Morvern's 160 thousand acres is surrounded by the sea for almost all of its boundary, except along Glen Tarbert and has a population of approx 320.
-Combining rugged coastline, ancient woodland, heather moorland and rich pastures, undisturbed by traffic it is a haven for wildlife, and those who love history, nature and solitude.
+Drimnin Estate lies at the end of the public road, jutting into the Atlantic but sheltered between Ardnamurchan to the north and the Isle of Mull to the south.
+The Estate occupies 7,000 acres of the western tip of the little-known Morvern peninsula – one of Scotland’s best kept secrets.
+Morvern's 160,000 acres is surrounded predominantly by the sea and has a population of approximately 320.
+Combining rugged coastline, ancient woodland, heather moorland and rich pastures, Morvern is undisturbed by traffic and is a haven for wildlife, and those who love history, nature and solitude.

-The Estate with its panoramic seaviews is a productive farm, offers stalking and fishing, a variety of holiday accommodation including cottage holidays, bed and breakfast and the neo-gothic style 19th century Drimnin House for larger gatherings.
+With its panaromic sea views, the Estate is a productive farm, offerig stalking and fishing, and a variety of holiday accommodation including self-catered cottage holidays, Bed & Breakfast and the neo-gothic style nineteenth-century Drimnin House for larger gatherings.
 The Estate is home to a resident wildlife and landscape artist and hosts weddings, ceremonies, religious services and musical events in the restored chapel.
-The farm has Luing and Highland cattle, several breeds of sheep and wild deer on the hill, selling meat locally.
-Visitors can enjoy exploring the rugged coast line, the walk to the former inn at Doirlinn, along the old coastal drove road or simply relax in this tranquil and beautiful location.
+The farm has Luing and Highland cattle, several breeds of sheep and wild deer on the hill, and sells its meat locally.
+Visitors can enjoy exploring the rugged coast line, the walk to the former inn at Doirlinn along the old coastal drove road or simply relax in this tranquil and beautiful location.

-Drimnin House sleeps up to 16, it has a beautiful garden which also provides a perfect marquee setting overlooking the sea.
-It is surrounded by extensive woodlands, including ancient Caledonian oak woods and coniferous forest, untamed mountains and open pastures.
-This landscape is a haven for wildlife, with occasional sightings of pine martens and wildcats.
-Deer graze on the open hillside, while otters are often spotted by the shore and a variety of raptors (eagles and buzzards) can be seen regulary seen flying overhead or perched on rocky outcrops.
+Drimnin House sleeps up to 16 and has a beautiful garden which also provides a perfect marquee setting overlooking the sea.
+It is surrounded by extensive woodlands, including ancient Caledonian Oak woods and coniferous forest, untamed mountains and open pastures.
+This landscape is a haven for wildlife, with occasional sightings of pine martens, wildcats and red squirrels.
+Deer graze on the open hillside, otters are often spotted by the shore, and eagles and buzzards can be seen regularly flying overhead or perched on rocky outcrops.
 The Estate also boasts miles of beautiful coastline with inlets and coves, interspersed with pebble-covered beaches.

-There are a variety of onsite outdoor activities for visitors, from gentle walks around the grounds to full day’s hiking, scenic picnic spots, stalking, cycling and fishing.
-The Estate is also home to Nc'nean Distillery, a small craft whisky distillery which is open to visitors once a day during the working week: take a look behind the scenes and taste their evolving spirit and have a cocktail at the bar (prebooking essential)
+There are a variety of on-site outdoor activities for visitors, from gentle walks around the grounds to a full day’s hiking, scenic picnic spots, stalking, cycling and fishing.
+The Estate is also home to Nc'nean Distillery, a small award-winning craft whisky distillery which is open to visitors twice a day during the working week: book a tour to take a look behind the scenes, taste their evolving spirit and have a cocktail at the bar!

 Although the weather can never be guaranteed in the Highlands, it benefits from long, hot days during the summer months and crisp, clear winter days as well as the occasional ferocious storm!
 The sea breeze makes it less prone to midges although some effective anti-midge potion is wise in the peak summer months.

-The Estate offers self-catering cottages – from the Lodge, a cosy and carefully-restored gatekeeper’s cottage, to Achleanen Farmhouse which provides family accommodation with stunning views of the Isle of Mull.
-For those that prefer not to self cater Achnacriche B&B is now open for guests, with an evening meal should you wish.
+The Estate offers several self-catering cottages with something for everyone, from the Lodge, a cosy and carefully-restored gatekeeper’s cottage, to Achleanen Farmhouse which provides family accommodation with stunning views of the Isle of Mull.
+For those that prefer not to self cater, Achnacriche B&B provides high-quality rooms, with evening meals available in their restaurant should you wish.